calzoneman/ShopChest/README.txt

 Transactions are computed serverside and completed through iConomy integration.
 The plugin monitors players as they shop, preventing fraud. iConomy versions 5 and 6 are supported, as well as Permissions 2.7 and Bukkit permissions.

+What is required to build ShopChest?
+In order to build ShopChest, you must link your IDE with the latest version of Bukkit, available at http://bukkit.org.
+To build with iConomy support, you must also link the appropriate iConomy.jar (version 5 or 6).
+To build with old Permissions support, you must link Permissions.jar.
+I have not included these jars in the distribution as I do not wish to violate any licenses each may have been distributed with.

 How can I contact the developer?
 You may contact me at calzoneman [at] gmail [dot] com.
 Please include ShopChest in the subject line so I know what you're emailing me about.